Cherreads

 Only the soft crackle of the fire and the wailing wind outside broke the stillness.

-Rion sat deep inside the cave, beside him — under a light blanket — Noa was barely breathing.
+Rion sat deep inside the cave.
+Beside him, under a light blanket, Noa was barely breathing.

 Slowly, Noa opened his eyes.

-but this time, he stayed conscious.
+but this time, he remained awake.

 Cold drops of water touching his lips brought him back to reality.